Super easy chicken potstickers

 Wrapping a chicken potsticker - Cook Simply

-• Heat the vegetables in non-stick frying pan with a lid.
+• Heat the vegetables in a non-stick frying pan with a lid.
 Fry the dumplings on a medium heat until golden and crispy on the base.
 Around 30-40 seconds.

 • Then pour in approximately 100mls of water into the pan to create steam.
 Make sure to be careful, it will sizzle and spit.
 Cover and cook the potstickers for around 3 minutes, until they’re thoroughly cooked through.